Concierge Assessments

 DAS INTERNATIONAL Assessment Services

 offer a range of psycho-educational assessments that may help to address your concerns with regard to education, attention and social skills.
-The difficulties that may be investigated include:

 BENEFITS OF A DAS INTERNATIONAL ASSESSMENT